Metro in Kyoto

 You won't get much use out of these trains for pure transportation around Kyoto.

-They are suitable for trips to nearby areas, especially Nara.
+They are suitable for trips to the surrounding area, especially Nara.

-Tickets can be purchased from ticket machines (paper tickets) or you can pay with one of the 10 Japanese transport cards.
+Tickets can be purchased from vending machines (paper tickets) or you can pay with one of the 10 Japanese transport cards.

 Convenient multi-day passes are also available for the Kintetsu train network only:

-• 1 day for 1 800 jpy (for Osaka - Nara - Kyoto axis lines only) - this pass is only worthwhile for at least 4 rides in one day, which is not very feasible
+- 1 day for 1 800 jpy (for Osaka - Nara - Kyoto lines only) - this ticket is only worthwhile if you make at least 4 journeys in one day, which is not very feasible

 For Limited Express trains, you must always purchase a seat reservation in addition to the fare.